 Building your running mileage and intensity gradually is the best way to lower your risk of shin splints.
 If you do develop shin splints, rest, ice and nonsteroidal anti-inflammatory medicines usually help.

-At Barrington Orthopedic Specialists, our providers can help keep you in tip-top shape and may recommend evaluation by a running specialist (check out our Runners Program) or shoes with special arch support, especially since overpronation of the ankle commonly causes shin splints.
+At Barrington Orthopedic Specialists, our providers can help keep you in tip-top shape and may recommend evaluation by a running specialist or shoes with special arch support, especially since overpronation of the ankle commonly causes shin splints.

 Your Achilles tendon is a band of tissue that inserts into your heel and connects your calf muscle to your lower leg.
 Runners get Achilles tendonitis from repeatedly extending the foot.
 You notice pain along your Achilles tendon, which travels down the leg.
 It’s most common when you suddenly increase the duration of your run.